Contraction of surfaces in hyperbolic space and in sphere: Flow in by powers of Gauss curvature

 \section{Flow in $\mathbb{H}^3$ by powers of Gauss curvature}

 In this section, we study the flow of surfaces in $\mathbb{H}^3$ by powers of Gauss curvature, i.e.,

-\begin{pro} Let $M_t$, $t\in [0,T)$ be the smooth solution to the flow \eqref{5.1} in $\H^3$.
+\begin{pro} Let $M_t$, $t\in [0,T)$ be a smooth solution to the flow \eqref{5.1} in $\H^3$.
 For any power $\a>0$, if $M_0$ has positive scalar curvature, then $M_t$ has positive scalar curvature for all $t\in [0,T)$.
 Moreover, we have the estimate

 on $M_t$ for $t\in [0,T)$. \end{pro} \begin{proof} By the equation \eqref{s2:speed}, the speed function $F=K^{\alpha}$ of the flow \eqref{5.1} evolves by

 Since $\alpha>0$, the maximum principle applied to \eqref{5.2} implies that $K>1$ is preserved along the flow \eqref{5.1}.
 The proof of the estimate \eqref{s5:K1} is similar as in Proposition \ref{pro-4.1}. \end{proof}